annpedtke/CV/README.md

 - Oversaw community garden sites and expanded public programming to include cooking demos, canoe-in fundraisers, and corporate employee service days.

-- Launched after-school science programming with community garden installations at 4 public housing sites in Harlem and the Bronx.
+- Launched after-school science programming with community garden installations at 4 public housing sites in the Bronx.

 - Secured new grants and in-kind donors to build the financial capacity of the Greening Program.